sanjanadg/EPA-NL-Query-System/README.md

 The relevant information is then connected to the original query with a reliable context.

+** Please note that the JSON datasets are not provided in this repository.
+Feel free to contact me if you would like access to them!
+These datasets are critical to my app RevealTheIngredient: https://apps.apple.com/us/app/revealtheingredient/id6449441710

 ## Flow Overview
 ```
 Query (contains ingredient name)